Overview

 The Center for Future Pioneering Research on the Humanoshere was established in April 2022.
 The Center aims to develop new research fields utilizing cross-disciplinary and exploratory features, such as the Joint Usage/Research Center of RISH and the construction of effective management systems.

-At this center, several candidate research groups (“research units”) from the Core Research Division attempt to explore new research fields.
+At this center, several candidate research groups (“small island-type research units”) from the Core Research Division attempt to explore new research fields.
 These research units are not permanent, and we review their activities every three years to promote new units through personnel exchanges with the Core Research Division.

 This center places emphasis on the following two activities to achieve this purpose.